man opening empty wallet

 Bankruptcy Trustee

 Upon filing your bankruptcy petition, a trustee is assigned to your case.
 This individual will review your documents, investigate your financial situation, and ensure everything is in order.
-The trustee primarily aims to recover and distribute any non-exempt assets to your creditors.
-Cooperation with your trustee is crucial for a successful bankruptcy outcome.
+The trustee primarily aims to recover and distribute any non-exempt business assets to pay creditors.
+Cooperation as a business owner with your trustee is crucial for a successful bankruptcy outcome.

 Bankruptcy Court Hearings